This blog may contain affiliate links. Read our disclosure policy for more info.

 This blog includes 21 specific destinations in Central America that I think every tourist should check out!
 The map above shows where exactly each destination sits geographically.

 To me, it also shows a very clear travel route for those looking to plan their Central America itinerary!
-And just in case that’s what you’re looking for, I’ve written this blog in order so that someone traveling by land from Panama all the way to Belize!
+And just in case that’s what you’re looking for, I’ve written this blog in order so that someone traveling by land from Panama all the way to Belize could hit all of these stops!

 Best Places to Visit in Panama